ushelp/EasyOCR/readme.md

 ---------------

-**Note: After 4.X, EasyOCR is no longer open source.
-We will change our plan in the future.**
+**Note: After 4.X, EasyOCR is no longer open source.**

+I am sorry for the users who support open source, because in addition to the open source spirit of selfless devotion, commercial support is also a major driving force for technological advancement.
+Thank you for your understanding.
+If you need to communicate, we can still provide corresponding assistance.
+The vision is to love open source and the joy of giving, we will also provide more other open source projects to promote community progress.

+BTW.
+Maybe we will reopen the source code in the future, depending on the factors that drive us.
+Therefore, we currently keep this repo.

 ---------------